NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 FlexClip

-FlexClip wins for the most boring reason possible: it feels like a normal browser editor.
-Drop clips on a timeline, add text, export, move on.
+FlexClip wins for the most boring reason possible.
+It feels like a normal browser editor.
+Drop clips on a timeline, add text, export, and move on.
+It’s just like a browser editor!
+I love it.
+It makes me feel like I’m in a normal web browser editor, but I don’t know how to use it.
+I just hate it.
+Flex Clip wins because it

 The free-plan detail that matters is clean 1080p export without a watermark.
 That makes it easy to recommend for product teasers, sale promos, and internal drafts where nobody wants to learn a giant editor first.